A Cup of Trembling

 Israel dropped flyer, made phone calls, sent text messages, broadcast warnings in Arabic on Palestinian television, always to enable Palestinian civilians to evacuate targeted areas.

-No other country and no other army in history have gone to greater lengths to avoid casualties among the civilian population of their enemies.
+No other country and no other army in history has gone to greater lengths to avoid casualties among the civilian population of their enemies.

 This concern for Palestinian life was all the more remarkable, given that Israeli civilians were being bombarded by rockets day after day, night after night.